benessilfie/essilfiequansah/README.md

-# Essilfie Quansah :blush:
+# Essilfie Ofori-Quansah, Benjamin :smile:

 Hi there, ny name is Essilfie Benjamin, a Software and Mobile Engineer passionate about Design, System Architecture and Public Speaking.

 🎓 : Right now I'm studying Software Engineering at AltSchool Africa

-📚:I love building products and solving problems first with design and code
+📚 : I love building products and solving problems first with design and code

-:computer: I've worked with most Frameworks and Languages - Flutter, Dart, Javascript, React, Node, Express, and still learning :)
+💻 : I've worked with most Frameworks and Languages - Flutter, Dart, Javascript, React, Node, Express, and still learning :)

 🏔 : I'm currently a software engineer focusing on building for mobile